applicative-systems/secure-supply-chain/README.md

 $ ./scripts/source-closure.sh
 ```

-Output: source-export.closure—a verifiable package for audits.
+Output: `source-export.closure`

+This file can be imported into an offline system.
+It can also be used for audit purposes.

 ### Rebuild Offline with Confidence

-Reproduce the build on an offline system (e.g., via USB transfer):
+Reproduce the build on an offline system (e.g., via USB transfer)
+that has never downloaded anything from a binary cache and hence
+will have to rebuild everything from sources:

 ```console
 $ nix-store --import < source-export.closure
 $ nix-build
 ```

+(We are not saying that Docker is good enough to perform supply chain
+proofs - this is just for demoing the method itself.)

 ### Test in an Offline Docker Environment

-Validate the process without a separate machine:
+Docker is a quick and simple way to simulate a fresh offline environment
+without having to setup a new computer or VM:

 ```console
 $ docker run -it --network=none -v /path/to/repo:/src nixos/nix